 For more information about the course contents, format, structure and takeaways see here.

-Before we set up our charity we were raising funds and passing those funds on to other charities that had programmes and initiatives that we wanted to support.
-We wanted to support them because their activities are inline with our own purpose (‘why we are here’ and ‘what drives us’ ) and our objectives.
+Before we formally set up our charity we were raising funds and passing those funds on to other charities that had programmes and initiatives that we wanted to support.
+We wanted to support them because we know their activities are inline with our own purpose and the outcome we seek.

 Campaign Against Living Miserably (CALM) was a priority for us to support.